vsteve96/SaveTheWorld/README.md

 ## Take Action Form

 - This page includes a form that users can fill out to express their interest in environmental action.

 - The form includes fields for the user's full name, email address, phone number, location, preferred action area, frequency of participation, availability, preferred transportation, and a comments/message box to provide option for addig any more relevant information.

 - Users can select their preferred action area from a dropdown menu and specify their frequency, availability, and transportation preferences.

 - The form ends with a "Submit" button for users to submit their information.

-- In the HTML code "required" properties were used, to prevent users submitting empty or incomplete forms
+- In the HTML code "required" properties were used, to prevent users submitting empty or incomplete forms.

 ## Footer

 - The footer provides links to EarthSavers' social media profiles on Facebook, Twitter, YouTube, and Instagram.

-- _blank property were used on the social media buttons, so they all open in a new tab after clicking
+- _blank property were used on the social media buttons, so they all open in a new tab after clicking.

 ## External Resources

 - The webpage uses the Font Awesome icon library to improve transparency.

 - The Font Awesome icons were used:

 1. On the header buttons

 2. As custom bullet points in the descriptions next the buttons directing visitors to external links related to the relevant topics

 3. On social media icons in the footer

 ## Stylesheet